AlexMantilla1/Onchip_CurRefGen/designs/libs/README.md

 All results are saved in an automatically generated folder called `/Docs`.
 Additionally, the simulation metadata is stored in the `runs` folder.
 The rigor of result generation and presentation depends on each project.
 For more information, refer to the [CACE documentation](https://cace.readthedocs.io/en/latest/).

 ![results](../../docs/cace/results.png)

+## Other sublocks
+Same verification is made for the other blocks.
+You can navigate to each folder and execute the same commands to run the cace verification